-As part of the launch of the MVCD program in mid-2010, we offered our existing Marriott Vacation Club owners who held weeks-based products in the United States and Caribbean the opportunity to participate in the MVCD program on a voluntary basis.
-In mid-2012, we began offering owners who held weeks-based products in Europe the opportunity to participate in the MVCD program.
-All existing owners, whether or not they elected to participate in the MVCD program, retained their existing rights and privileges of vacation ownership.
-Owners who elected to participate in the program received the ability to trade their weeks-based interval usage for vacation club points usage each year, subject to payment of an initial enrollment fee and annual fees.
-As of the end of 2015, over 146,000 weeks-based owners have enrolled nearly 253,000 weeks in the MVCD program since its launch.
+As part of the launch of the MVCD program in 2010, we began offering our existing Marriott Vacation Club owners who hold weeks-based products in the United States and Caribbean the opportunity to participate, on a voluntary basis, in MVCD's exchange program through which many of MVCD's vacation experiences are offered.
+We began offering the opportunity to participate in the exchange program to owners who hold weeks-based products in Europe in 2012 and to owners who hold weeks-based products in Asia Pacific in 2016.
+All existing owners, whether or not they elected to participate in the MVCD exchange program, retained their existing rights and privileges of vacation ownership.
+Owners who elected to participate in the exchange program received the ability to trade their weeks-based interval usage for vacation club points usage each year, typically subject to payment of an initial enrollment fee and annual fees.
+As of the end of 2016, over 154,000 weeks-based owners have enrolled nearly 263,000 weeks in MVCD's exchange program since its launch.